 - Wasted Time

-Time wasted can never be recovered, and this one of the biggest regrets people have when they are older or dying.
-In this, we are not talking about the 1 or 2 hours you spent watching TV; we are talking several hours, days, months, or years wasted on things that didn’t make your life better but instead derailed it.
+Time wasted can never be recovered, and this is one of the biggest regrets people have when they are older or dying.
+In this, we are not talking about the 1 or 2 hours you spent watching TV; we are talking about several hours, days, months, or years wasted on things that didn’t make your life better but instead derailed it.